mabrar02/microservice-practice/README.md

-learning microservices and backend tech including:

-- Redis
-- PostgreSQL
-- Kafka
-- Docker
-- Kubernetes
+Project used to learn microservice architecture and popular backend technologies.